PerryBaran/weather-app/README.md

 Weather app that interacts with an OpenWeatherMap API to get up to date weather forecast and displays that data using React.

-Weather forecast works globally.\
-To get a forecast search for a specific city.
-To be more specific, you can include an optional country code (e.g. "London" or "London, CA").\
+Weather forecast works globally.
+Forecast data return for the specified city.
+To be more specific, you can include an optional country code (e.g. "London" or "London, CA").
 Weather data is retrieved trihourly.
-The daily weather forecast works out the mean temperatures but displays the weather condition (e.g. "broken clouds") and icon of the first data-set for that day.\
+The daily weather forecast works out the mean temperatures but displays the weather condition (e.g. "broken clouds") and icon of the first data-set for that day.
 When clicking more details, a forecast breakdown is shown with temperature, min-temperature, max-temperature, wind speed and humidity calculated as means.
-The weather condition and icon displayed are from the first data-set of that day.\
+The weather condition and icon displayed are from the first data-set of that day.
 The trihourly summary displays the forecast for every 3 hours.
 If no data is present for that time, 'No Data' is rendered in its place.

 Created as part of the Manchester Codes full-stack web development boot-camp.